Convex fair partitions into an arbitrary number of pieces: Proof of Lemma

-Let us present an instance of a transverse to zero map $\Phi_0 : P_p\times [-1,1] \to \mathbb R^p$ (a test map), which is $G_p$-equivariant and satisfies the boundary conditions that we impose on $\Phi_C$, and for which the set $\Phi_0^{-1}(0)$ is homologically nontrivial.
-By the above homotopy consideration (connecting $\Phi_0$ to $\Phi_C$ by convexly combining their coordinates), the existence of such a test map implies the homological nontriviality of $S_C$ for any transverse to zero map $\Phi_C$.
-In order to produce the needed test map, we may take the $\mathfrak S_p$-equivariant test map
+\begin{claim} Let $T : P_p \times [-1,1]\to \mathbb R^p$ be a transverse to zero $G_p$-equivariant PL-map which satisfies the boundary conditions \eqref{equation:boundary_conditions}.
+Then the set $T^{-1}(0)$ is finite and has number of $G_p$-orbits counted with signs not divisible by $p$. \end{claim}

-considered in \cite{bz2014}.
-Here it is convenient to consider $W_p\subset\mathbb R^p$ as the linear subspace of $p$-tuples with zero sum.
-The transverse preimage of zero $\Psi_0^{-1}(0)$ consists of the unique $\mathfrak S_p$-orbit of a point in the relative interior of a top-dimensional face of $P_p$.
-This solution set $\Psi_0^{-1}(0)$ is either a single $G_p$-orbit (for $p=2$) or splits into two $G_p$-orbits (for odd $p$), but both with the same sign.
-This verifies the homological nontriviality of $\Psi_0^{-1}(0)$ as a $0$-dimensional $G_p$-equivariant cycle.
+\begin{proof} Let us first present an instance of a map $T_0 : P_p\times [-1,1] \to \mathbb R^p$, which is transverse to zero, $G_p$-equivariant, and satisfies the boundary conditions \eqref{equation:boundary_conditions}, and for which the set $T_0^{-1}(0)$ consists of $G_p$-orbits whose number counted with signs is not divisible by $p$.
+In order to produce $T_0$, we may take the $\mathfrak S_p$-equivariant transverse to zero map